nbarc888/507_assign_2/readme.md

 |E03.9	| 22 |
 |R51.9	| 21 |
 |I25.10	| 21 |

 ![ icd ](images/imageb.JPG)

 #### Office-visit CPTs since Jan 1, 2025 (CPT codes starting with 992)
+Most common cpt code with 992 is for outpatient or office visits.
+These visits are likely for follow-up or new chief complaint requiring evaluation.

 | patient_id	| last_cpt	| last_visit_dt |
 |---|---|---|
 | P0126	| 99213	| 2025-09-09 |